Worker Installation

 The Worker name is a human-readable designation (a label), while the Worker ID will be used in the Worker configuration.

 Next, create an API key for the Worker.
-Go to Manage > Keys in the top navigation.
+Go to Settings → API Keys.

 Then create a name for the new API key, select Add and copy the key value for later use.